-If you purchased the optional workstation and monitor bundle, the CellReporterXpress software is pre-installed on the host computer at the time of delivery.
+With the workstation and monitor bundle, the CellReporterXpress software is pre-installed on the host computer.
 You may still need to install the software on any remote analysis and remote storage computers.
 You may also want to set up workstation clients.